HHS-NHIS/NHIS_Teen/README.md

 # NHIS Teen

-This repository contains the code needed to create the interactive **NHIS Teen Tables**.
+This repository contains the code needed to create the interactive **NHIS Teen tables**.
 The code is provided for researchers and developers interested in creating similar interactive tables, or in customizing the SHS summary tables for personal use.